 In speeches James talks about his adventures, the build-up to both Olympics and how they were nowhere near as straightforward as the public seemed to think.
 He reveals the highs and lows of his training regime, the different characters that make a successful team and what drives him to seek out new challenges.

-Wearing a very different hat, James has presented TV coverage of the Superbowl, the Rugby 7s in Hong Kong and the Boat Race.
+TV credits include coverage of the Superbowl, the Rugby 7s in Hong Kong and the Boat Race, as well as appearing on the 17th series of Stricly Come Dancing.
 He also writes newspaper features on anything from Milan Fashion Week to surfing in Hawaii.